daler/pybedtools/docs/source/topical-iterators.rst

 BEDTools programs can only accept one input file as `stdin`.
 This is typically the first input (`-i` or `-a`), while the other input (`-b`) must be a file.
-Consider this example, where the second intersection needs to convert the streaming BedTool to a file before sending to `intersectBed`:
+Consider this example, where the second intersection needs to convert the streaming BedTool to a file before sending to `bedtools intersect`:

 .. doctest::